Quakeuse/learning_node/README.md

 ### What is a Middleware?

 Middleware in Node.js refers to a concept where functions can be used to process incoming requests before they reach their final destination and handle outgoing responses before they are sent back to the client

+### CROS
+Cross

+Origin

+Resource

+Sharing

+Neceessary when front and back are not sharing the same origin